raga70/SepisiPredictionModel/README.md

 The web application provides a simple interface for medical professionals to enter a new result and receive an instantaneous prediction.
 If the medical professional navigates to the ExtraAttentionPatients page, they will be presented with patients that might require a second look.

+A small presentation of the finished product is available at **[Tome](https://tome.app/ragasworkspace/sepsis-predictor-3000-clgcdr0cg00pyap42l7fw5kd8)**

 ## **How to Use**

 This tool should only be used to give you a general tip about patients that might have been left unnoticed.
 It should not be used to determine a diagnosis; it can only point you in the right direction.
-Please refer to the **[web application documentation](https://github.com/raga70/SepisiPredictionModel/blob/main/webApp/README.md)** for more information on how to use the tool